 In-kind funding arrangements

-- planned changes to in-kind arrangements;
+- planned changes to in-kind arrangements

 - key points regarding service bookings and payment.

-Not all in-kind supports will transition to the NDIS at the same time, the transition will be gradual.
+Not all in-kind supports will transition to the NDIS at the same time; the transition will be gradual.

-If you deliver any supports to NDIS participants on a pre-paid (in-kind) basis, your government program manager will advise you when and how these in-kind arrangements will finish.
+If you deliver any supports to participants on a pre-paid (in-kind) basis, your government program manager will advise you when and how these in-kind arrangements will finish.
 Please contact them if you have any questions regarding these changes.

 Participants can choose their provider

-Once the in-kind arrangement finishes, the participant will have choice and control over what, when, where and by whom, their reasonable and necessary supports are provided.
+Once the in-kind arrangement stops, the participant will have choice and control over what, when, where and by whom, their reasonable and necessary supports are provided.

 Participants may receive different supports